1994-2004 Ford Mustang, including SVT Cobra

 Wider fitments for enhanced performance

-We've optimized the offset of our wheels to to work well with the stock fenders, however, a wide variety of tire compounds can be used and some may require negative camber to fit properly.
+We've optimized the offset of our wheels to work well with the stock fenders, however, a wide variety of tire compounds can be used and some may require negative camber to fit properly.
 See fitment notes under each tire configuration below to see if modifications are required.
-If you plan to track your car, we highly recommended dialing in negative camber regardless of whether your wheel/tire fitment requires it for fender clearance.
+If you plan to track your car, we highly recommend dialing in negative camber regardless of whether your wheel/tire fitment requires it for fender clearance.
 Negative camber is vital for extracting the most performance and longevity out of your tires, and without the proper amount the outer shoulders of your tires will wear out prematurely and running tire costs will dramatically increase.

 Square Configurations

 Recommended for enthusiasts that want to mitigate understeer, improve turn-in, and rotate tires front & rear for extended life.
-Square configurations may compromise rear-end grip when compared to staggered configurations.

 Wheels